Elehuris Montero Player Props: Rockies vs. Mariners

 Elehuris Montero At The Plate

-- Montero has three doubles, a home run and a walk while hitting .333.
+- Montero is batting .333 with three doubles, a home run and a walk.

-- In six of 10 games this year, he has scored, including multiple runs once.
+- In six of 11 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.